suryavirkapur/rsbuild-tanstack-tw/README.md

-# Rsbuild project
+# Rsbuild + Tailwind v4 + Tanstack Router Project

-## Setup
+## Setup and Getting Started

+### Setup

-Install the dependencies:
+To install the dependencies:

 ```bash
 pnpm install
 ```

-## Get started
+### Get started

-Start the dev server:
+To start the dev server:

 ```bash
 pnpm dev
 ```

-Build the app for production:
+To build the app for production:

 ```bash
 pnpm build
 ```

-Preview the production build locally:
+To preview the production build locally:

 ```bash
 pnpm preview